Anna Hübler

 Anna "Annie" Hübler (2 January 1885 – 5 July 1976) was a German pair skater, born in Munich.
 She was an Olympic champion and two-time World champion with skating partner Heinrich Burger.

 Hübler and Burger were the first World champions and the first Olympic champions in pairs figure skating.
-They never became European champions, because the European championships did not include a pairs competition until 1930.
+They never became European champions because the European championships did not include a pairs competition until 1930.

 They skated for the club Münchener EV (Munich EV).

 Hübler was the first female German Olympic champion.
-(The first woman winning an Olympic medal for Germany was the single skater Elsa Rendschmidt.
+(The first woman to win an Olympic medal for Germany was the single skater Elsa Rendschmidt.
 She won silver in 1908.)

 After retiring from figure skating, Hübler became a singer and actress.
 She later owned a department store.